dragmakex/accessa/content/privacy-policy.md

 8852 Altendorf SZ
 Switzerland

 You can contact our data protection officer pursuant to art.
-37 GDPR using the above contact details or under privacy@accessa.ch, who additionally is our representative in the EEA according to article 27 GDPR (if necessary).
+37 GDPR using the above contact details or under privacy ät accessa.ch, who additionally is our representative in the EEA according to article 27 GDPR (if necessary).

 ### 2. Collection and Processing of Personal Data